Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/development-plan/activities.md

 2. Develop attendance functionality that allows users to take and report attendance
     1. Implement educator command that starts attendance process
     2. Implement student command that records their attendance
-    3. Integrate with database for storage and access of attendance records
+    3. Integrate with database for storage and access to attendance records
     4. Implement educator command that retrieves attendance records
 3. Develop poll functionality that allows users to create and respond to polls
     1. Implement educator command that creates a poll